LuisMB09/vartools/README.md

 - **rf**: One-year risk-free rate

 #### Returns
-It returns a dataFrame with the optimal weight for each stock.
+It returns a vector with the optimal weight for each stock.

 ### `min_variance(returns, rf)`